January 28, 2021

 Can I upgrade my policy to include enhanced COVID-19 cover?

-If you’d like to upgrade your existing policy to include enhanced COVID-19 cover, simply click here to do so quickly and easily online if eligible (just look out for the green COVID COVER badge).
+If you’d like to upgrade your existing policy to include COVID-19 cover, simply click here to do so quickly and easily online if eligible (just look out for the green COVID COVER badge).
 We’ll re-send your new policy documents once you’re done – simple as that!

 Please note: An additional cost may apply if you choose you upgrade your travel insurance policy to include enhanced COVID-19 cover.
+The cover will commence from when the Extension is added, not from the original date your policy was purchased and cover would not apply where you have already commenced your trip.

 COVID-19 Whilst Abroad